 The number of charging stations is another factor to consider when choosing an electric vehicle.
 Depending on your electric car, you will have a set number of charging stations compatible with your electric vehicle.

-Currently, the three standards determining which charging stations are compatible with your electric vehicle are CSS, CHadeMO, and Teslas property plug.
+There are three standards for compatible electric vehicle charging stations: CSS, CHadeMO, and Tesla’s plug.
 In addition, your electric car will show you what charging stations are available near you.

 We look at each electric vehicle’s level 2 charging speeds, DC fast charge speeds, and available compatible charging stations to determine charging speeds.